rust-lang/rust-forge/src/release/issue-triaging.md

 To do the initial triage and remove the `needs-triage` label, the following conditions should be fulfilled/considered.
 It's okay if not all of these are always considered.
 Treat this non-exhaustive list as a guideline, not a hard checklist:

 - The issue should make sense, that is, it should present a problem.
-    - For example, if an issue is a question about Rust in general, the issue should be closed and the user redirected to [URLO]/[Discord].
-You can, of course, answer the question too, but make sure to mention that the user should go to [URLO]/[Discord] next time.
+    - For example, if an issue is a question about Rust in general, the issue should be closed and the user redirected to [URLO].
+You can, of course, answer the question too, but make sure to mention that the user should go to [URLO] next time.
 - Check if this issue is a duplicate of earlier-reported issues.
     - If you are certain this is a duplicate, close this issue as a duplicate of the earlier issue.
 Make sure this is obvious in the backlink of the earlier issue, or explicitly link to the duplicate issue.
     - If you are not sure, you can still leave a comment to indicate the other issue is possibly a duplicate, similar, or related.